 Particular attention is paid to Universal Precautions and the Blood Borne Pathogens Standard.
-In the Introduction to the Clinical Laboratory course, students receive lectures, observe the DVD's and/or LAB CE pertaining to -- "Laboratory Safety and Infection Control" and "OSHA's Blood Borne Pathogens Standard", and have the opportunity to ask questions about these topics.
-Students sign a Blood Borne Pathogens Standard form verifying training.
+In the Introduction to the Clinical Laboratory course, students receive lectures, observe the DVD's and or complete modules of LAB CE assigned pertaining to -- "Laboratory Safety and Infection Control" and "OSHA's Blood Borne Pathogens Standard".
+There will be opportunities to ask questions about these topics in class.
+Lab CE transcripts or a signed form with the student's signature will be used to verifying training.